 BOARD OF DIRECTORS' REPORT

-The Board of Directors of Sohar Power Company is pleased to submit their report together with the financial statements of the company for the 9 month period ended 30 September 2016.
+On behalf of the Board of Directors of Sohar Power Company SAOG (“Sohar Power” or the “Company”), I am pleased to present you with the Directors’ Report of the Company for the period ended 30 June 2022.

 Health & Safety

 The First Half of year 2022 has seen excellent Health and Safety performance for Sohar Power.
 There were no Lost Time Accidents (LTA), cumulating to 3,440 days without LTA at the end of the period.
 The Health and Safety of our employees, contractors and visitors has been and remains the utmost priority for the Company and its operator Sohar Operations & Maintenance Company LLC (“SOMC”).

 The Contract Year 15 ended on 31st March 2022.
 However, on account of Force Majeure events suffered by Sohar Power during the PWPA Term and approved by OPWP, the Term was extended in accordance with the PWPA until May 15, 2022; 18:00 hours.

 The demand for power and water in the First Half from Sohar Plant (i.e. until May 15) was low.
 The load factors of the plant reached 3.1% for power (2.2% in H1-2021) and 1.5% for water (1.9% in H1-2021).

 An aggregate of 78.9 GWh net power and 0.42 Million m3 potable water was delivered to the electricity and water grids during the period.

 The plant achieved 99.85% reliability for power and 99.87% for water for the period H1-2022.
 Forced outages amounted to 0.15% for the power plant and 0.13% for the water plant.